Why do we need Vitamin D?

 Q. What if I’m having trouble absorbing vitamin D supplements?

-A. If your body is having problem to absorb your Vitamin D intake, then you should consider trying these options:
+A. If your body is having a problem absorbing your Vitamin D intake, then you should consider trying these options:

 Take vitamin D under your tongue rather than swallowing it (sublingually).